14 Things You Should Never Do During a Power Outage

 Open the Fridge

 Every time you open the fridge or freezer door, you let cold air out — and it won’t be re-cooled until the power comes back on.
 Unopened, though, your fridge can keep your food at a safe temperature for at least four hours, so try to resist opening it unless absolutely necessary, says Judge.
-Learn how a quarter can tell you if your food went bad during a power outage.

 Make sure you follow this storm survival guide so you’re prepared for the worst.